gryder8/gryder8/README.md

 - 🔭 I’m currently working with Swingbeats here at SCU

-- 🌱 I’m currently learning **Combine, MusicKit with Swift, SwiftUI, Swift 5.5, AWS**
+- 🌱 I’m currently learning **Combine, MusicKit with Swift, SwiftUI, Swift 5.5**

 - 🔮 In the future, I'm hoping to learn **Kotlin**!